Our (Un)Common Ground: Authenticity, Power, Entanglement & Polarization

 Our objective is two-fold:

 1. We wish to foster a deeper understanding and appreciation of our common ground - especially where we most appear to lack it.
 More precisely, we wish to foster deeper understanding and appreciation of the entangled nature of our quests for power and our quests for human and moral authenticity, especially where this entanglement is shaped by increasing polarization.
 It is hoped that this interpretive paradigm can help illustrate important points of continuity and unity in human history despite cultural and material change, as well as important points of (un)common ground (i.e. uncommon or under-appreciated common ground) across the apparent divide manifested, for example, in contemporary “culture wars" defined increasingly by polarization and "cancel culture."
-This paradigm draws and seeks insights from Christian and non-Christian traditions, including postmodern currents, in order to critique problematic assumptions about human rights, nature, freedom and progress as well the primary manifestations of the problem of power.
+This paradigm draws and seeks insights from Indigenous, Western and other cultures, from secular and religious traditions, from ancient to postmodern currents.

 2. We wish to draw practical lessons from the conversation between this paradigm, the ideas that inform and challenge it, and pragmatic efforts on the ground aimed at depolarization, conflict resolution, intercultural dialogue, and reconciliation.